GoInterject/GoInterject.github.io/wIndex/Diagnostics-SpecialFeatures.md

 ### BugFix2: Microsoft Repaint

-The Microsoft Repaint Bug is a bug that causes screen issues when an Excel Add-In programatically switches focus to another tab.
+The Microsoft Repaint Bug causes screen issues when an Excel Add-In programatically switches focus to another tab.
 This bug is present for some users starting with Excel versions 2210.
 If you are experiencing issues with slow-down and screen issues when drilling data, this bug fix may help.

 **Input:**